SpenceKonde/ATTinyCore/README.md

 **When using a chip for the first time, or after changing the clock speed or BOD settings, you must do "burn bootloader" to set the fuses, even if you are not using a chip with a bootloader**

-**When using analogRead(), use the A# constant to refer to the pin, not the digital pin number**
+**When using analogRead(), use the A# constant to refer to the pin, not the digital pin number.** Analog channel number (see table in datasheet entry for ADMUX register) can also be used - unlike the official core, you can use analogRead() with the differential ADC channels (for example).

-**You cannot use the Pxn notation (ie, PB2, PA1, etc) to refer to pins.**
+**You cannot use the Pxn notation (ie, PB2, PA1, etc) to refer to pins** To refer to pins by port and bit, use PIN_xn (ex, PIN_B2); these are #defined to the Arduino pin number for the pin in question, and can be used wherever digital pin numbers can be used

 **All ATTiny chips (as well as the vast majority of digital integrated circuits) require a 0.1uF ceramic capacitor between Vcc and Gnd for decoupling; this should be located as close to the chip as possible (minimize length of wires to cap).
 Devices with multiple Vcc pins, or an AVcc pin, should use a cap on those pins too.
-Do not be fooled by poorly written tutorials or guides that omit these.**
+Do not be fooled by poorly written tutorials or guides that omit these**

 ### Bootloader Support (ATtiny 841, 828, 1634, 87, 167 only)